plurid/deon/packages/deon-javascript/README.md

 ]
 ```

-The `list` value grouping starts at the first non-space character after the left square bracket `[`, or after the previous list item, and ends at the end of the line or at the comma.
+The `list` item value starts at the first non-space character after the left square bracket `[`, or after the previous list item, and ends at the end of the line or at the comma.

 Such as